Looking for the best arcades in London? You’ve found the right place. Step back into retro times with the best arcades in London to get your game on.

 If there was anywhere to put a Las Vegas in London, it would be Soho.
 The retro video game arcade is where you go after a night out (or before) to enjoy London life at its best.
 And by best I mean, Dance Dance Revolution.
 Excited yet?

 If you’re extra keen you can even take up one of their game night competitions over street fighter brawls and race car driving.
-It’s also right off of the Central line, so perfect for popping in whenever you find yourself in Soho.
+It’s also right off of the Central line, so perfect for popping in whenever you find yourself in Soho, or nearby Leicester Square or Covent Garden.

 Website: lasvegasarcadesoho.co.uk